Registered Ewe Lambs are

 to the registries if the registration paperwork has not been returned

 to me by the registries.
-You, the buyer, need to transfer
+You, the buyer, will be responsible

 The steps for transferring your sheep/lamb are: